- Basic Definitions and Employer Responsibilities

 If you fail to pay the tax when due, interest will be charged at the federal short-term rate (which can change quarterly) plus four percentage points, compounded daily.
 If you wish to obtain information on these rates, please call DOR's Customer Service Bureau at 617-887-MDOR or toll-free in Massachusetts at 800-392-6089.

-The penalty for late payment is one-half of one percent of the unpaid tax shown on the return per month (or fraction thereof), up to a maximum of 25 percent.
+The penalty for late payment is one percent of the unpaid tax shown on the return per month (or fraction thereof), up to a maximum of 25 percent.

 The penalty for failure to file a return by the due date is one percent of the balance due per month (or fraction thereof), up to a maximum of 25 percent.